+In September 1997, the Sixth Form was reintroduced to the school and a Sixth Form Block was also built.
 These buildings stood until early 2010 when they were knocked down and a new school building was built next to the site.
 The School was officially opened on Wednesday 29 September 2010 by The Right Reverend Trevor Willmott, Bishop of Dover.
 Staff and students had been using the building since the week of St George's Day, April 2010.

 By 2012, following expansion of the school intake there were 8 Houses - including Norwich (Pink) and Gloucester (Grey), but it was decided to return to 4 Houses - Winchester absorbed into Canterbury, Gloucester joined Exeter, York became part of Rochester and Norwich and Salisbury merged to form a bigger Salisbury.